monkeywidget/argotifier/man/Development-log.md

 -----------------------------

 - rehabilitate for new rails and all other gems
+- routing specs
 - consolidate migrations a la http://guides.rubyonrails.org/v4.2/association_basics.html
-- new Thor CLI, refactor
+- remaining CLI subcommands in Thor, refactor
-- routing specs
 - gem refactor
   - make gem for models
   - CLI: make a second gem
 - document models -- https://github.com/voormedia/rails-erd ?

-Next feature:
+To Do "later" = Not now
+------------------

 - deploy to AWS or PWS
 - new AngularJS client for reading

-To Do "later" = Not now
-------------------

-- UI features
+- UI features from previous iteration
     - javascript rewrite, with jasmine tests
     - web API for paragraph, range of paragraphs, document, page with word index and tests
     - view: widget for translation search (word only)